Course overview Mathematics with Data Science BSc (Hons)

 - Warner Music.

-The School of Science and Technology has its own dedicated placements team, the Professional Liaison Unit (PLU).
+The School of Science & Technology has its own dedicated placements team, the Corporate Relations & Employability Unit (CREU).

-The PLU provides you with support and guidance in securing a relevant placement, through longstanding relationships with a diverse range of companies.
-The PLU also collaborates with our Careers Service to support you if you wish to take a summer internship at the end of an academic year.
+The CREU provides you with support and guidance in securing a relevant placement, through longstanding relationships with a diverse range of companies.
+The CREU also collaborates with our Careers Service to support you if you wish to take a summer internship at the end of an academic year.